 Being the right hand man to the highly conservative John Paul II, Pope Benedict’s reign was a reprisal of Catholic traditionalism with things appearing to move backwards for the Church rather than forward into the modern day.
 Fiercely opposing any kind of modernist reform, Pope Benedict kept Catholicism staunchly set in its traditionalist ways.
 Even within the Church’s structure, Benedict’s attempts to reign in American nuns in 2012 practically started a feminist schism in its own right.

-Safe to say when Benedict XVI resigned from the Papacy, Catholicism was well within the vicinity of that previously mentioned waste heap of religious obsolescence.
+Safe to say when Pope Benedict XVI abdicated from the Papacy, Catholicism was well within the vicinity of that previously mentioned waste heap of religious obsolescence.

-But Hope was rekindled when the College of Cardinals once again met in 2013.
-Without any visuals of the man, I sensed this newly elected Pope was both different and noteworthy by virtue of one thing – his chosen Papal name.
+But Hope was re-kindled when the College of Cardinals once again met in 2013.
+Without any visuals of the man they had newly elected, I sensed the overall nature of the 2nd Pope elected in the 21st century was both different and noteworthy by virtue of one thing – his chosen Papal name.

-In Catholicism, the Roman numerals which follow a Pope’s name indicate the number of past Pontiffs who shared that same name before him.
+In Catholicism, the Roman numerals which follow a Pope’s name indicate the number of past Pontiffs preceding him who shared the same name.

 Francis is the first of his kind, given his official title is Pope Francis I. So why no other Pontiffs with that name?